-- 7.1 Sanctions are given when a pupil's behaviour is unacceptable/inappropriate, in order to help them to develop a sense of right and wrong. - 7.2 Punishments are issued sparingly and only where appropriate; however, if a pupil fails to follow instructions or their behaviour falls below the expected standard, staff members will sanction the pupils in question. - 7.3 In order for a punishment to be lawful, we ensure that the decision to issue a sanction to a pupil is - made by a paid member of staff, or a member of staff authorised to do so by the Principal - made on the academy premises or whilst the pupil is under the charge of a member of staff - reasonable, will not breach any other legislation, and will not discriminate on any grounds, such as disability, race, special educational needs and disabilities as per the Equality Act 2010, in respect to safeguarding pupils with special educational needs and disabilities, and any other equality rights. - 7.4 The issuing of sanctions is recorded, and the consistent use of sanctions is monitored by senior staff.
+- 7.1 Sanctions are given when a pupil's behaviour is unacceptable/inappropriate, in order to help them to develop a sense of right and wrong. - 7.2 Sanctions are issued sparingly and only where appropriate; however, if a pupil fails to follow instructions or their behaviour falls below the expected standard, staff members will sanction the pupils in question. - 7.3 In order for a punishment to be lawful, we ensure that the decision to issue a sanction to a pupil is - made by a paid member of staff, or a member of staff authorised to do so by the Principal - made on the academy premises or whilst the pupil is under the charge of a member of staff - reasonable, will not breach any other legislation, and will not discriminate on any grounds, such as disability, race, special educational needs and disabilities - as per the Equality Act 2010, in respect to safeguarding pupils with special educational needs and disabilities, and any other equality rights.